chromatone/chromatone.center/theory/color/perceptual.md

 The CIELAB space is three-dimensional, and covers the entire range of human color perception, or gamut.
 It is based on the opponent color model of human vision, where red/green forms an opponent pair, and blue/yellow forms an opponent pair.
 The lightness value, L*, also referred to as "Lstar," defines black at 0 and white at 100.
 The a* axis is relative to the green–red opponent colors, with negative values toward green and positive values toward red.
 The b* axis represents the blue–yellow opponents, with negative numbers toward blue and positive toward yellow.

-While the intention behind CIELAB was to create a space that was more perceptually uniform than CIEXYZ using only a simple formula,[3] CIELAB is known to lack perceptually uniformity, particularly in the area of blue hues.
+While the intention behind CIELAB was to create a space that was more perceptually uniform than CIEXYZ using only a simple formula, CIELAB is known to lack perceptually uniformity, particularly in the area of blue hues.

 The lightness value, L* in CIELAB is calculated using the cube root of the relative luminance with an offset near black.
 This results in an effective power curve with an exponent of approximately 0.43 which represents the human eye's response to light under daylight (photopic) conditions.